 - Take your project to the serger machine, lift the serger foot and place the fabric under the foot, right in front of the needles (the fabric edge should be parallel to the needles).

 - Lower the serger foot.
 Sew only 1-2 stitches, just enough to catch the fabric, then stop.
 This is where a clear foot comes in very handy so if you have a clear serger foot, use that one instead of your regular foot.

 - With the needles down into the fabric, lift the presser foot again.

 - Pull the chain of threads firmly until it unravels completely.

-- Bring the unraveled chain around the needle, under the presser foot, towards the front.
+- Bring the unraveled thread chain around the needle, under the presser foot, towards the front.